 - Your name and LSAC account number

-Within two business days of receiving your request, we will post the Score Audit fee to your LSAC account.
+Within two business days of receiving your request, we will post the Score Audit fee to your LSAC JD Account.
 You must pay the fee after it posts to initiate the Score Audit.
 (The Score Audit process will not begin until you have paid the fee through your online account.)
 Only one score audit is allowed per test.

 Frequently Asked Questions

 What is a Score Audit?

 Score Audit is an optional service LSAC is providing in response to requests from test takers.
 Test takers should note, however, that LSAC routinely conducts multiple procedures to ensure the accuracy of all test response data before scores are released.
 Because we go to these great lengths as part of our normal processes, the possibility of finding any scoring errors on computerized tests is extremely small.

 What percentage of score audits result in a score change?

 It is very unlikely that a score audit would result in a score change.
 LSAC’s standard scoring process has multiple verifications in place to ensure score accuracy.
 For example, 44 test takers from the August 2020 LSAT-Flex administration requested score audits, and none of the score audits found any scoring errors.

 My scores on practice tests were higher than my LSAT score, so that must mean there was a scoring error, right?